codygeary/CVfunk-Modules/README.md

 ### Ranges
 Split two signals into a range of 0-12 fractional mixes.
 Easily generate musical intervals.

+### Hex Mod
+Six phase related LFOs, with Sync and unique controls over the phasing.

 See the [User's Manual](/img/CV_funk_Manual.pdf) for more information.